-The Master of Public Health (MPH) program is designed for working adults interested in making a difference in the health and wellness of others through the promotion of community and public health.
-The curriculum offers the knowledge and skills drawn from a variety of disciplines and is aligned with national public health education competency standards.
+Built upon The Chicago School’s history of practitioner-focused learning, the Master of Public Health (MPH) program at our Los Angeles campus is designed for working adults passionate about making a difference in the health and wellness of others through the promotion of community and public health.

 View full course catalog »